AnshBalar429/Kubernetes/README.md

-#### A reference repo containtaining kubernetes concepts and learnings.
+#### A reference repo containing kubernetes concepts and learnings.